Denmark Museum Highlights UW Entomologist’s Naming of Shakira Wasp

 The exhibition was planned and created by Thomas Berg, a senior scientist and curator at the museum.

-Poster that includes two images of Shakira, an image of the adult wasp, which has long legs and rainbow wings, and a picture of the host caterpillar.
-See link for a long description of the complete text.
+Poster that includes two images of Shakira, an image of the adult wasp, and a picture of the host caterpillar.
+Click image for a long description of the complete text.

 This is the panel in an exhibition at the Naturama Museum in Svendborg, Denmark, that highlights the naming of the Shakira wasp (Aleiodes shakirae) by UW Professor Scott Shaw and colleague Eduardo Shimbori.